jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 #link("https://www.npmjs.com/package/rdf-validate-shacl")[rdf-validate-shacl library].
 This library is known to be quite inefficient and could be replaced by the faster
 #link("https://www.npmjs.com/package/shacl-engine")[SHACL engine library].
-Unfortunately, that library does not have type descriptions available making adoptions less desirable.
+Unfortunately, that library does not have type descriptions available, making adoptions less desirable.

 == Theoretical Evaluation